awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 # Publish/Subscribe Policy Examples<a name="pub-sub-policy"></a>

-The policy you use depends on how you are connecting to \.
-You can connect to using an MQTT client, HTTP, or WebSocket\.
+The policy you use depends on how you are connecting to AWS IoT Core\.
+You can connect to AWS IoT Core using an MQTT client, HTTP, or WebSocket\.
 When you connect with an MQTT client, you are authenticating with an X\.509 certificate\.
 When you connect over HTTP or the WebSocket protocol, you are authenticating with Signature Version 4 and Amazon Cognito\.

 ## Policies for MQTT Clients<a name="pub-sub-policy-cert"></a>